What is a bed bug?

-Non-chemical ways to treat bed bugs include:
+Nonchemical ways to treat bed bugs

-- Vacuum all possible places with bed bugs, including the mattress, box spring and bed.
-Empty the vacuum cleaner into a sealed plastic bag and throw out immediately in a lidded garbage can.
-Wash nozzles and brushes in hot water with detergent.
+- Vacuum all places that might harbour bed bugs, including the mattress, box spring and bed.
+Empty the vacuum cleaner into a sealed plastic bag.
+Throw it out immediately in a tightly closed garbage can.

-Chemical ways to treat bed bugs include:
+Chemical ways to treat bed bugs

 For More Information